wagtail/wagtail/docs/reference/hooks.md

 Registers a new bulk action to add to the list of bulk actions in the explorer

-This hook must be registered with a sub-class of `BulkAction` .
+This hook must be registered with a subclass of `BulkAction` .
 For example:

 ```python
 from wagtail.admin.views.bulk_action import BulkAction